hongaar/moker/README.md

 ## Features

-- 👢 Kick-start a monorepo with ease
+- 👢 Kick-start a new repo or monorepo using Yarn
-- 🧰 Monorepo plugins to use pre-configured common tooling
+- 🧰 Plugins to use pre-configured common tooling
-- ➕ Add workspaces on demand
+- ➕ Quickly add workspaces to a monorepo
-- 🧬 Workspace templates for a library, React app, API or CLI
+- 🧬 Workspace templates for a shared library, React app, API or CLI
 - ⚡ Extensible, bring your own plugins

 > 🤓 The core plugins make some assumptions you may not agree with.
 If that's